Mutant Vehicle Operator’s Handbook (MV FAQ)

 The DMV receives a lot of feedback yearly from Black Rock Citizens about Mutant Vehicles.
 An ongoing concern is that Mutant Vehicles are often perceived as ‘exclusive’.
 We’ve heard several stories about someone seeing a Mutant Vehicle in deep playa and asking for a ride, only to be told “sorry, this is a private party,” or something to that effect.

-We recognize that not all Mutant Vehicles are designed to carry passengers, but for those that do, we encourage you to share your vehicles with others and give rides to those that need or ask.
+While we recognize that not all Mutant Vehicles are designed to carry passengers, but we encourage those that do to share their vehicles with others and give rides to those that need or ask.
 This is a great way to meet people and a wonderful show of community.
-Proper etiquette should be followed; we hope you will make your vehicle available for all participants to ride your vehicle as long as it is safe and reasonable.
+We hope you will make your vehicle available for participants to ride as long as it is safe and reasonable.

 Crowdfunding and “Perks”

-To better align with the Principles that guide our community, we no longer support using “Thank You Cruises” or other on-playa-delivered perks as crowdfunding rewards.
+To better align with the Principles that guide our community, we do not support using “Thank You Cruises” or other on-playa-delivered perks as crowdfunding rewards.

 We recognize that many Mutant Vehicles are large, ongoing endeavors that require a lot of time and resources to bring to the playa each year.
 While we strongly encourage you to engage with your immediate community through fundraising events to bring your Mutant Vehicle to Burning Man, perk-based fundraising efforts, including those on sites like GoFundMe and Indiegogo, have a higher likelihood of crossing into the “Doing it Wrong” territory.